May 7, 2020

 With increasing numbers of confirmed cases, it is imperative to follow proper personal hygiene and cleaning practices.
 Please follow these guidelines and watch your municipal websites for further updates.

 Everyone, even persons not exhibiting symptoms or requiring mandatory self-isolation, is strongly encouraged to limit outings to a minimum and stay home; observe social distancing and avoid touching your face without first washing your hands.

 The Vulcan County Regional Emergency Management Partnership has put together a series of videos on a number of COVID-19 related items.
 The sixth and latest installment in our series is titled “Here For You.”

 The Government of Alberta is taking aggressive measures to slow the spread of COVID-19.
 Albertans are asked to be vigilant to prevent intensive care units from being overwhelmed.

-For today, 96 new cases have been confirmed bringing the total to 5,766.
-There is one (1) new fatality resulting from COVID-19, bringing the total number to ninety five (95).
-A total of 161,245 Albertans have been tested.
-There have been a total of 2,713 recoveries to date.
-At present there are 90 people in hospital, 19 of whom are being cared for from intensive care units (ICU).
+For today, 54 new cases have been confirmed bringing the total to 6,017.
+Fatalities resulting from COVID-19 are 114.
+A total of 174,327 Albertans have been tested.
+There have been a total of 3,809 recoveries to date.

 There continue to be no confirmed cases within Vulcan County or the urban municipalities within its region, although testing has been undertaken for those with symptoms.
 Vulcan County is in the Calgary Health Zone here 67% of all confirmed Covid-19 infections are located in Alberta.